vb-consulting/RazorSvelte/README.md

 See [appsettings.json](https://github.com/vb-consulting/RazorSvelte/blob/master/RazorSvelte/appsettings.json) for more details.

-Once the authorization from external providers passed, the application will use JWT auth for identites already confirmed by the external providers.
-So, you'll have to configure a `JwtConfigSection` with values:
+Once the authorization from external providers is passed, the application will use JWT auth for identities already confirmed by the external providers.
+So, you'll have to configure a `JwtConfigSection` with the values:

 - `Secret` - long secret random string
 - `Issuer` - JWT token issuer
-- `Audience` - JWT token audiance
+- `Audience` - JWT token audience
 - `ExpirationMin` - JWT token expiration time in minutes
 - `ClockSkewMin` - Adds to the JWT token expiration time, set to null to avoid.
 - `RefreshTokenExpirationMin` - Refresh token expiration minutes.
 Set to null to avoid using refresh tokens.
-If it is used, it mused be longer than token expiration to take effect.
+If it is used, it mused be longer than the token expiration to take effect.
 - `CookieExpirationMin` - Cookie expiration in minutes.
-Irt must be longet than token expiration or refresh token expiration if used.
+It must be longest than the token expiration or refresh token expiration if used.
 - `CookieName` - Name of the security cookie.

-Note: If using token refresh option, you might want to re-implement `RefreshTokenRepository` class to use database or some kind of permantet cache, instead of in-memory dictionary.
+Note: If using token refresh option, you might want to re-implement `RefreshTokenRepository` class to use the database or some kind of permanent cache, instead of an in-memory dictionary.

 ### Is page routing done on the client or the server?